-The keys to a successful preventative maintenance of sewer and drainage systems are regular attention and, pre-emptive steps to deal with problems, and proper construction.
+The keys to a successful preventative maintenance of drain and sewer systems are regular attention and, pre-emptive steps to deal with problems, and proper construction.

 Effective maintenance yields multiple benefits: increased performance of the system, lower costs of operation, and a longer lifespan.
 A properly maintained system will carry outflows more efficiently, giving it greater capacity, which is particularly important during outflow surges, such as during heavy rainfalls.